politmedia/KAIROS/README.md

 # KAIROS

 KAIROS is a Voting Advice Application (VAA) which is developed and provided as an open source software.
-It allows you to run your own VAA with the views of politicians and parties to a specific topic as a help to the voters.
+It allows you to run your own VAA with the views of politicians and parties to questions of a specific topic as a help to the voters.

-It is a fork of [https://github.com/freedomvote/freedomvote](Freedomvote).
+KAIROS is a fork of [Freedomvote](https://github.com/freedomvote/freedomvote) with additional features.
+It is powered by [PolitMedia](https://www.politmedia.ch/).
+For more information, see [KAIROS.SOFTWARE](https://kairos.software/).

 ## Used in